About:

 The higher hill range of Khajjiar forms the Kalatop Wildlife Sanctuary.
 Although it is called Wildlife Sanctuary, wild animals are hardly seen.
 It is ideal for trekking and excursions out into the wilderness.
 Very rarely, wildlife is found in the sanctuary like the Himalayan black bear, leopard, ghoral deer, monal pheasant and others.
 Summers are pleasant but winters can pound Kalatop with heavy snow that at times can pile to a heap of over five feet.
 Kalatop is 13 km from Dalhousie.

 There are jeep type four-wheeler taxis at the entrance which charge heavily and take you in deep forest through rough roads.
 There is a hut type restaurant where you drop down and wander in nearby area.
 As you climb down, there is a small ground where few recreational and adventure facilities are created.
 The things are costly here also.
-You don't lose much by skipping this place as there is nothing but forest.
-It is better avoided if you are not in group.

-of Dalhousie.
+Single day is not enough for full sightseeing of Dalhousie.
 However, we had to do shopping in hurry and return to hotel.

 - Dr. Bharatkumar Bhate, Rajkot